suvarnak10/Spotter/README.md

 3. **Map Interaction**: On the map page, use the Leaflet map to select specific locations where you are considering starting your business.

 4. **View Rankings**: After selecting locations on the map, the app will calculate and display rankings for each location based on proximity to competitors, competitor ratings, and the number of ratings.

-5. **Detailed Information**: The app will provide detailed information about each selected location, including its ranking, and you can use this information to make informed decisions about where to start your business.

 ## Contributing